 Help your newcomer student make an identification card to keep at all times.
 The card should include the child's name, grade, teacher, classroom, his or her native language, home address and phone numbers, and a list of other children in the school who are fluent in the same language.

-In addition, give the newcomer the Reproducible and have him or her write each word in his or her native language below the pictures.
+Give your newcomer a recent picture of the class marked with the names of all students.
+Even a list of names for the newcomer to read and refer to will help build a foundation for socializing.
+You might also label common classroom items in both English and the newcomer's native language, to create a school picture dictionary.
+Have him or her write each word in his or her native language below the pictures.
 You can cut apart the page and use as flashcards, play concentration with two sets of cards, or tape the page to the student's desk for reference.
-You might also distribute copies of the newcomer's completed sheet, so that other students can learn some words in the newcomer's language.
+You might also distribute copies of the newcomer's completed dictionary so that other students can learn some words in the newcomer's language.

 Welcoming the Family